 Anyone who knows about a situation that may be a Campus Climate Incident can report it to the Campus Climate Incident Response Team.

 Individuals who have experienced a Campus Climate Incident are not required but are encouraged to report the incident.
-See below, “Why should someone report a Campus Climate Incident?”
+For faculty, staff, and students who learn about a Campus Climate Incident from an individual who has experienced that incident, it is best practice to report the incident, primarily to provide care, resources, and support to that individual.
+For more information, see below, “Why should someone report a Campus Climate Incident?”

 It’s helpful to report a Campus Climate Incident so impacted individuals and communities can receive support and resources.
 The reports will also help inform educational, professional development, and prevention efforts across the University.

 The thought of submitting a campus climate incident report can be daunting.
 The information below is intended to outline the response process and how individuals filing the report are engaged at each step.
 The complete Campus Climate Incident Reporting & Response Protocol is found here.

 When a campus climate incident is reported, a typical response to a campus climate incident may include providing care and support to individuals and communities who are negatively impacted by the incident, asking questions to learn more about the incident itself, engaging in educational interventions if necessary, and making referrals to university offices who work closely with the Campus Climate Response Team to provide care and restoration.
 Whenever you reach out to the Campus Climate Response Team, you can expect patience, empathy, and respect.

 Here is what someone should expect when they file a Campus Climate Incident report:

 Step 1.
 Campus Climate Incident is reported.
 An automatic response is generated from this submission to give reporters real time information and resources should they be experiencing an immediate crisis and need that upon submission.
 Emergencies and folx in unsafe situations should always call Public Safety (206-296-5911) or Local Law Enforcement.